Mandatory Fire Suppression

-This action follows a wider government initiative to improve fire safety in general following the Grenfell Tower fire which saw 72 people lose their lives.
 As such, Chancellor Rishi Sunak announced in February 2020 a new £1bn fund to remove dangerous cladding from all private and social housing tower blocks across the UK with immediate effect.

 During these difficult times while we all navigate through the minefield that is Covid-19, a Joint Pledge was made by local leaders to ensure vital building safety improvements will continue during this pandemic, prioritising the safety of those living in high-rise buildings with unsafe cladding or insufficient fire safety measures.

-Recent Company News & Case Studies
+Latest News & Case Studies

 For a long time, there has not been a British Standard for the commercial water mist system, which those in the fire safety community can use.
 The lack of British Standards for water mist fire...